keller-mark/conda-starlette-docker/README.md

 #### `VARIABLE_NAME`

-The variable inside of the Python module that contains the ASGI application.
+The variable inside of the Python module that contains the Starlette application.

 By default: